sthagen/putki/docs/usage.md

       service_root: "/"
       address_template: "{{protocol}}{{user}}@{{host}}:{{port}}{{service_root}}yourproject/repo.git"
   branch: another-branch-name-too
-  folder: local/path/from/repo/root/to/folder/hosting/a/liitos/structures/file
 ```

 The `putki`configuration provides the policy for processing upstream access credentials.

-In case the executing process environment does not provide a token in the `PUTKI_MAGIC_PLACE`(derived from the task `token` key value by adding the application prefix, the processor may override the given user value with a functional local default user as fallback (using some locally available token or pass phrase).
+In case the executing process environment does not provide a token in the `PUTKI_TOKEN_MAGIC_PLACE`(derived from the task `token` key value by adding the `PUTKI_TOKEN_` prefix, the processor may override the given user value with a functional local default user as fallback (using some locally available token or pass phrase).